 Water - The Department of Public Works Water Division is responsible for the construction, operation and maintenance of Scituate's municipal water system.
 The Water Division supervisor is responsible for the daily operations of the Water Division, which provides for the water service needs of nearly 100% of the population.
 Scituate's water supply is obtained from six gravel packed wells along with a reservoir.
 The Water Department is self-supporting including debt service.
-On November 4, 2013, the Town approved a \$22,000,000 water pipe improvement and replacement project which will replace approximately 21 miles of water mains which will occur in three phases.
-Phases I and II are complete.
-The final contract for Phase III will be issued in January 2019 for completion in summer/fall of 2019.
+On November 4, 2013, the Town approved a \$22,000,000 water pipe improvement and replacement which replaced 22.72 miles of cast-iron and aged pipe.
+At the November 2019, special town meeting, the Town approved \$3M for phase 4A to replace approximately 2.4 miles of 2" galvanized pipe which is currently under design.

 Sewer Facilities - The Town's sewer system is comprised of the North River Water Pollution Treatment Facility and a sanitary sewer collection system with eight pump stations.
 Sewer service is available to 33 percent of all residential properties in Scituate and to the business districts of Scituate Harbor & Greenbush.
 The Town discharges its sewage into its own treatment facility.
 Commercial and residential users are charged, quarterly, a minimum and an excess meter reading.
 In the past two years, the Town has implemented an aggressive infrastructure upgrade, and expansion program for water and sewer funded by users.
 The Sewer operation is self-supporting including debt service.
 On April 14, 2014, the Town approved \$400,000 for the design and engineering work related to Phase IV of the five phased sewer expansion project.
 The Town is currently participating in a regional sewer feasibility study with the towns of Hull and Cohasset.
+The Town is aggressively pursuing inflow and infiltration into the system through a variety of methods including education, flow meter analysis, man-hole replacement, resiliency enhancement, SCADA and pipe replacement.

 Public Safety Services - The Scituate Police Department carries out investigative, enforcement, support and educational functions in order to promote the safety and general welfare of the citizens of the Town.
 The Department consists of a chief, a deputy chief, two lieutenants, five sergeants, two detectives, one K9 officer, one traffic enforcement officer, twenty two patrol officers, and eight communication specialists for both police and fire.
-Equipment consists of nine patrol cars, two unmarked cars, and one animal control vehicle.
+Equipment consists of nine patrol cars, two unmarked cars, one animal control vehicle, and specialty vehicles.

 The Town of Scituate has three fire stations.
-At the present time, the department has a chief, deputy chief, four captains, four lieutenants and thirty six full-time fire fighters.
+At the present time, the department has a chief, deputy chief, four captains, four lieutenants and forty full-time fire fighters.
 The Public Safety Services Department is also responsible for the Town's advanced life support ambulance service and emergency medical and rescue operation.